acryptos/docs.acryptos.com/roadmap.md

 _updated 2020-03-05_

 # **2020:**
-- [ ] PCS Vaults strategy created ✅
+✅ PCS Vaults strategy created
-- [x] Venus Vaults strategy created ✅
+✅ Venus Vaults strategy created
 - verified and published all sources codes for all contracts ✅
 - ACS used as governance token ✅
 - Core DAO created ✅